-While children from every demographic have been touched by the effects of learning modifications, "Black and Hispanic children, as well as those from low-income families, those with disabilities and those who are not fluent in English, have fallen the furthest behind" (Goldstein, 2022).
+While children from every demographic were touched by the effects of learning modifications, "Black and Hispanic children, as well as those from low-income families, those with disabilities and those who are not fluent in English, have fallen the furthest behind" (Goldstein, 2022).

-Anecdotal conversations we have had with our graduate and post-graduate students, all of whom are teachers or administrators in P-12 schools, suggest that grade retention is once again emerging as a proposed antidote for lagging student achievement.
+Anecdotal conversations we have had with graduate and post-graduate students in classes we teach in the principal and superintendent certification programs at Western Washington University suggest that grade retention is once again emerging as a proposed antidote for lagging student achievement.
 Parents initiate the conversation.
-School leaders and teachers may oppose a parent's proposal that a child repeat a grade, but some parents insist that having their child remain in kindergarten, third, or sixth grade will fill gaps in math or reading rooted in virtual teaching and learning imposed at the outset of the COVID-19 pandemic.
+Though school leaders and teachers may oppose a parent's insistence that a child repeat a grade, some parents have been vocal in suggesting that having their child remain in kindergarten, third, or sixth grade will fill gaps in math or reading rooted in virtual teaching and learning.

 Absent from extant research on the efficacy and outcomes of grade retention is an exploration of how, if at all, the effects, intended and unintended, on those who have failed a grade persist into their adulthood.
-What should guide current school administrators and those who aspire to these leadership roles as they navigate conflicting urges toward holding students accountable for their progress, on one hand, and, on the other, an understanding that, when that accountability manifests as a recommendation to retain a child in grade, that decision may portend unbidden consequences?
-The real-life stories of those who shared their experiences in this study remind us of the unintended outcomes that may follow from retention.
+How, if at all, did the experience of retention shape their perceptions of themselves?
+In what ways did events and circumstances not apparently tied to school achievement accompany the school's decision to retain?
+What should guide current school administrators and those who aspire to these leadership roles as they consider how to support students whose progress lags behind expectations?
 Method

 This study employs narrative inquiry (Merriam & Tisdell, 2016; Patton, 2015) as the qualitative vehicle for exploring the perspectives of participants.
-Through narratives, the researcher is able to explore participants' lived experiences, including nuances such as intonation, pauses, and contradictions.
+Through narratives, the researcher delves into the perspectives drawn from participants' lived experiences.
 "First-person accounts of experience constitute the narrative 'text' of this research approach" (Merriam & Tisdell, 2016, p.
 34).